 Trailheads for the Best Hike In Capitol Reef

-We thoroughly enjoyed starting at the Frying Pan Trailhead as we would recommend it to you, but I’m sure the other direction would be equally rewarding.
+We loved starting at the Frying Pan Trailhead, and it’s the direction we recommend to you, but I’m sure the other direction would be equally rewarding.

-The Hickman Bridge parking lot is small and busy, so get there early.
-The Frying Pan trailhead location is across the highway from the parking lot.
+Note that the Hickman Bridge parking lot is small and busy, so get there early.

 How to Get Back to Your Car